-For the current submission a simplified uncertainty analysis has been carried out as described in chapter 1.6.1.
+For the current submission a simplified uncertainty analysis has been carried out as described in chapter 1.6.
 Uncertainties were accounted for individually only for the key categories, whereas the rest of the sources was aggregated by gas and treated as four "rest" categories (CO_2 , CH_4 , N_2O , F-gases) with mean uncertainties according to Table 1-7.
 5B is not a key category and therefore its uncertainties are part of the "rest" categories with mean uncertainty for CH_4 and N_2O .
+The combined uncertainty for CH_4 is estimated 30% and for N_2O 80% (see Table 1-7).